A Message from Our Administration

 Marked by Pride and Spirit

-To our students, the spirit of being a Laker means that their unique interests and talents are embraced, encouraged and respected by a welcoming, compassionate MPS community with a keen focus on academic success.
+To Mercyhurst Preparatory School students, the spirit of being a Laker means that their unique interests and talents are embraced, encouraged and respected by a welcoming, compassionate Erie high school community with a keen focus on academic success.

-The pride and spirit of a Laker remains as alive today as it was from our very founding in 1926 because the Mercy charism is woven into every facet of the school.
+The pride and spirit of a Laker remains as alive today as it was from our very founding in 1926 because the Mercy Charism is woven into every facet of the school.
 It is found in our words, our actions, our symbols.
 It’s in the Laker air: hospitality, compassionate presence, service, justice and respect for the dignity of all persons.
-It is what a Laker is.
+It’s what a Laker is.

 ‘I Am A Laker’